 Metallic purple spray paint

-Sketch your final design, then deconstruct it into layers.
-I.e., you’ll need to decide what items go on what layers.
+Sketch your design, then deconstruct it into layers.
+In other words, you’re figuring out what items go in which layers.

 How much resin do you put in each layer?